 5th January, 2015

 I seem to spend less and less time adding entries to this diary and most of this sort of stuff happens via social media these days so I'm going to stop posting here.
 I may return if and when Colin goes to Zobeland gets published.
 In the meantime this page will remain as a brief record of my intermittent attempts to work on the project.
-You can catch up with my continuing writing and other projects via my Twitter feed, Ukeblog (short writing pieces) and Phil Chapman Online ('day job' writing details and blog).
+You can catch up with my continuing writing and other projects via my Twitter feed, Ukeblog (short writing pieces), Alex Annesty website and Phil Chapman website ('day job' writing details and blog).

 5th November, 2013

 According to the I Write Like analysis of Colin goes to Zobeland Chapter 3, Tonto's Revelation:

 However, when I ran my second album review from my This Day In Music Apps project through the same analyzer I got the following result: